Autotests

 Entry fees are currently from £25 per event for our evening series, which generally gives you two attempts at six different tests.

-The club runs a weekday evening series consisting of 6 rounds during the summer months.
+The club runs a weekday evening series consisting of 6 rounds during the summer months (see calendar for dates).